dufourc1/speech_emotion_recognition/README.md

 # Visium user-case interview

-Use case for a summer intership at Visium, Speech emotion recognition based on the berlin database Emodb
+Use case for a summer internship at Visium, Speech emotion recognition based on the Berlin database Emodb

-The purpose of this project is to find a model to properly classify emotion of the speaker given sound samples, so we can do it later live.
+The purpose of this project is to find a model to properly classify the emotion of the speaker given sound samples, so we can do it later live.

 ## Libraries used
 We used the following libraries for this project, with Python 3.6.5